deegeorgie/Predicting-house-prices-in-Cameroon/README.md

 - [Jumia House Cameroon](http://house.jumia.cm/apartment/rent/?page=)
 - [Koutchoumi Real Estate](http://www.koutchoumi.com/en/main/showResults?page=)

-It contains 3060 observations with features like the number of bedrooms and bathrooms, the price etc. The code I used to scrape the data will be provided.
+It contains 3068 observations of 7 features (like the number of bedrooms and bathrooms, the price etc.) This dataset is still relatively modest to build a robust model.
+The code I used to scrape the data will be provided.

 By exploring this dataset, we may find interesting trends.